uofu-emb/rtos/CLI.md

 # Basic terminology.
 The filesystem has a number of conventions for file names.

-* Paths are separated by forward slash "/".
+* Paths are separated by forward slash `/`.
-* "." means the current directory.
+* `.` means the current directory.
-* ".." means the directory above the current one.
+* `..` means the directory above the current one.
-* "~" is your home directory.
+* `~` is your home directory.
-* File names that begin with a period "." are hidden by default.
+* File names that begin with a period `.` are hidden by default.
+* `*` is a glob, which you can use as a wildcard in paths. `**` is a recursive glob (descends multiple levels).

 The "shell" is the program you interact with, where you type commands.
 The "terminal emulator" is the window that you launch in your window manager.
 "Terminal" is used generally to refer to whole thing.
+Most Linux distributions use `bash` as the default login shell.
+OSX is starting to use `zsh`.
+This guide references bash config `.bashrc`, but the same applies to the config file for zsh confige `.zshrc`.

 # "Meta" key.
 [Historical terminology](https://en.wikipedia.org/wiki/Space-cadet_keyboard) is to call the "Option" key on a standard keyboard "Meta", and the "Windows" or "Command" key "Super".
 "Control" is still "Control".